Kathleen E. Halvorsen

 Natural Resource Policy

-On a more personal level, I love to spend time hiking, snowshoeing, cross country skiing, and training my dogs.
+On a more personal level, I love to spend time searching for cool rocks and mushrooms, hiking, snowshoeing, cross country skiing, knitting, and spending time with my dogs.

 Areas of Expertise